- Worse: weight IGN says the M64 Pro beats the Logitech G Pro X Superlight 2 on weight.

 Compared With Category Average

-Compared with other Gaming Mouse, this product is below average in button customization, RGB features, charging convenience.
+Compared with other Gaming Mouse, this product is above average in firmware reliability, below average in debounce customization, button customization, charging convenience.

 | Attribute | This product | Category average | Difference |